linode/docs/docs/guides/websites/hosting/secure-website-lets-encrypt-acme-sh/index.md

 published: 2020-12-03
 modified_by:
   name: Andy Heathershaw
-title: "Secure a website or domain with Let\'s Encrypt and acme.sh"
+title: "Secure a Website or Domain with Let\'s Encrypt and acme.sh"
-h1_title: "Secure a website or domain with a Let\'s Encrypt SSL certificate using acme.sh"
+h1_title: "Secure a Website or Domain with a Let\'s Encrypt SSL Certificate and acme.sh"
 contributor:
   name: Andy Heathershaw
   link: https://andysh.uk